Rotavirus: Markers of protection

 The levels of IgG and IgA in the blood and IgA in the gut correlate with protection from infection.
-Rotavirus specific serum IgG and IgA at high titres (e.g. >1:200) have been claimed to be protective and there is a significant correlation between IgA titres and rotavirus vaccine efficacy.
+Rotavirus-specific serum IgG and IgA at high titres (e.g. >1:200) have been claimed to be protective and a significant correlation is seen between IgA titres and rotavirus vaccine efficacy.

 Diagnosis and detection

 Diagnosis of infection with a rotavirus normally follows diagnosis of gastroenteritis as the cause of severe diarrhoea.
 Most children admitted to hospital with gastroenteritis are tested for rotavirus.

 Specific diagnosis of infection with rotavirus is made by finding the virus in the child's stool by enzyme immunoassay.
-There are several licensed test kits on the market which are sensitive, specific and detect all serotypes of rotavirus.
-Other methods, such as electron microscopy and PCR (polymerase chain reaction), are used in research laboratories.
+Several licensed test kits on the market are sensitive, specific, and detect all serotypes of rotavirus.
+Other methods, such as electron microscopy and polymerase chain reaction (PCR), are used in research laboratories.
 Reverse transcription-polymerase chain reaction (RT-PCR) can detect and identify all species and serotypes of human rotaviruses.

 Treatment and prognosis

-Treatment of acute rotavirus infection is nonspecific and involves management of symptoms and, most importantly, management of dehydration.
+Treatment of acute rotavirus infection is nonspecific and involves management of symptoms, and most importantly, management of dehydration.
 If untreated, children can die from the resulting severe dehydration.
 Depending on the severity of diarrhoea, treatment consists of oral rehydration therapy, during which the child is given extra water to drink that contains specific amounts of salt and sugar.
 In 2004, the World Health Organisation (WHO) and UNICEF recommended the use of low-osmolarity oral rehydration solution and zinc supplementation as a two-pronged treatment of acute diarrhoea.
 Some infections are serious enough to warrant hospitalisation where fluids are given by intravenous therapy or nasogastric intubation, and the child's electrolytes and blood sugar are monitored.
-Rotavirus infections rarely cause other complications and for a well managed child the prognosis is excellent.
-Probiotics have been shown to reduce the duration of rotavirus diarrhoea, and according to the European Society for Pediatric Gastroenterology "effective interventions include administration of specific probiotics such as Lactobacillus rhamnosus or Saccharomyces boulardii, diosmectite or racecadotril."
+Rotavirus infections rarely cause other complications and for a well-managed child the prognosis is excellent.
+Probiotics have been shown to reduce the duration of rotaviral diarrhoea, and according to the European Society for Pediatric Gastroenterology "effective interventions include administration of specific probiotics such as Lactobacillus rhamnosus or Saccharomyces boulardii, diosmectite, or racecadotril."